TickTeam/guide-tt/ios_app/how_to_change_language_and_font_size_in_ticktick.md

 1.Slide the screen to the right.

-2.Tap the gear-shaped icon in the upper-right hand of the screen.
+2.Tap the gear-shaped icon in the upper-right hand corner of the page.

 3.Tap “Preferences” > “Font Size”.